nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 summary: ""
 ---

+## Pre-requisites ##

+Before a subscription can be created on the NEMS, the following must be in place:

+- The submitting system will have to go through national assurance and be set up as a Spine Endpoint with an associated endpoint certificate (see [here](https://developer.nhs.uk/apis/spine-core/build_endpoints.html) for details).
+- All requests will include a JWT with information about the requesting system and user (see [here](https://developer.nhs.uk/apis/spine-core/security_jwt.html) for details).
+- Any NHS numbers submitted in a subscription request have been traced against PDS (see [here](https://developer.nhs.uk/apis/spine-core/pds_overview.html) for details).

 ## Creating a Subscription ##

 To create a subscription, a client will POST a FHIR subscription resource to the EMS FHIR endpoint.